About MeMonica Gelinas

 The Good Food Movement

 Shepherding the “good food” movement from niche to mainstream has been a recurring theme throughout my career.
 I started to focus on operations and built out fast-casual concepts like Pret A Manger, where I was its first U.S. employee overseeing supply, marketing, and product development as it entered the global market.
 This was a nascent time for fast casual and natural/organic food, when retailers like Chipotle and Whole Foods Market were reimagining the landscape.
 After getting my MS in Global Affairs from NYU, I joined the team at leading food systems agency KK&P (Karen Karp & Partners), where we brought cutting-edge ideas into reality for national policies and community-based organizations.

 As demand for farm-to-table transparency increased, I brought sourcing and supply chain issues to the forefront.
 This led to forming my own consultancy, GritWork, where I have guided entrepreneurs and organizations on developing food and creating operations infrastructure.
 I’ve led foodservice and CPG concepts of all types and sizes, including commodity, along every step of the chain, including BluePrint Juice, Centerplate (Sodexo), and DIG (Dig Inn), to name a few.

 As the food industry evolves, I’m engaging with food in new ways.

 Presently, I am launching my own refrigerated Asian food line with a partner called Happa Kitchen.
-My products are inspired by my experiences raising a young family and sharing culture with them through food.
+My products are inspired by my experiences raising a family and sharing culture with them through food.
 Caregiving and starting a business is not easy – throw in a pandemic!
-After years of collaborating with mentors and creators who have lived their dreams or supported mine, I am excited to begin to share this part of my food journey.
+After years of collaborating with creators who have lived their dreams or supported mine, I am excited to share this new part of my food journey.